 Hudson Valley 80 Meter Net.
 Wednesdays at 5:00pm

 This is the only net that is not conducted on the OMARC repeater.
 We meet on SSB 3.835.
 While this net includes many OMARC members, it includes many others from the wider area as well.
-Check out their web site and their map of contacts.

 Tech Net.
 Thursdays at 8:00pm